 “If you were to do any 3 exercises for back pain, what would they be?

 Now back to the top 3 exercises.
 As back pain generally affects 80% of the population at some point in their lives, it is important to know what you could do to help or prevent back pain.
 Back pain is one of the most researched ailments in medical journals.

 These 3 exercises are called:-

-The Side Plank
+2. The Side Plank

 grade the exercise depending on your level of ability.

 The video of these exercises can be found below, or on Youtube